 It happens all the time.
 As a customer, you interact with good people who don’t seem to deliver great customer service.
-They are nice, even knowledgeable, but they don’t seem to be what I call customer focused.
+They are nice, even knowledgeable, but they don’t seem to be what I call customer-focused.
 So, I took a few minutes to talk to several people about how they were trained.
-I talked […]
+I talked to […]

 So, I took a few minutes to talk to several people about how they were trained.
 I talked to a retail salesperson, a flight attendant, and a server at a restaurant.
 I asked them what kind of customer service training they received from the companies they worked for.

 The retail salesperson was sharp.
 She delivered great service, however, her fellow employees didn’t seem to operate at her level.
 When I walked into the store, the employees, other than her, just stood there and watched me look over their merchandise.
 When she engaged me, it was obvious she had initiative and wanted to help, which also meant hopefully making a sale.
 It turns out that when she was hired, she went through training.
 Part of that training included a good amount of time spent on how to deliver good customer service.
 She went on to say that in the 18 months she had worked at the store, she received no additional customer service training.